 AePS PF Balance Check: A Step-by-Step Guide for Beginners

-byPaytm Editorial TeamJanuary 30, 2026
+byPaytm Editorial TeamLast Updated: May 7, 2026

 Understanding Your PF Balance and AePS

 Your Provident Fund (PF) balance represents the total amount of money saved in your Employee Provident Fund (EPF) account.
 This is a special savings scheme that many employees in India are part of.
 Both you, as an employee, and your employer regularly contribute a small part of your monthly salary into this fund.
-Over time, this money grows, and it is meant to provide you with financial security, particularly after you stop working.
-It is like a long-term savings pot for your future.

-What is AePS?
+Quick Context: What is EPF?

 AePS stands for Aadhaar Enabled Payment System.
-It is a simple and secure way to do banking tasks using your Aadhaar number and your fingerprint or eye scan (biometrics).
-AePS was created by the National Payments Corporation of India (NPCI) and is a system that allows you to carry out basic financial transactions at a bank branch or a small banking point, often called a micro ATM.
-You do not need to remember any account numbers or passwords; your Aadhaar and your unique biometric information are all you need.
-It helps make banking services available to everyone, even in remote areas.
+It offers a simple and secure way to do banking tasks using your Aadhaar number and your fingerprint or eye scan (biometrics).
+AePS was created by the National Payments Corporation of India (NPCI) to make banking services available to everyone.

 Why Check Your PF Balance Regularly?

 It is a good habit to check your PF balance often.
 Doing so helps you keep track of your savings and ensures everything is correct.
-Here are some reasons why it is important:

 • Early Detection of Errors: If there are any mistakes or problems with your contributions, you can find them early and get them corrected quickly.